 SBA 7(a) Loan Repayment Terms

-The maximum SBA 7(a) loan repayment terms are primarily based on collateral type and are designed to match the expected life of the collateral.
-This means you’ll get longer to repay a loan secured by commercial real estate like 25 years than you will a loan secured by equipment or machinery like 5 to 10 years.
+The maximum SBA 7(a) loan repayment terms are primarily based on the type of collateral and are designed to match the expected useful life of that collateral type.
+This means you’ll get longer to repay a loan secured by commercial real estate (up to 25 years) than you will a loan secured by equipment or machinery (5 to 10 years).

 The maximum SBA 7(a) loan repayment terms and maturities are:

 - Inventory or working capital: Up to 10 years